DataFire/Integrations/integrations/generated/mashape_geodb/README.md

 #### Input
 * input `object`
-  * namePrefix `string`: Only countries whose names start with this prefix
+  * namePrefix `string`: Only countries whose names start with this prefix.
+If languageCode is set, the prefix will be matched on the name as it appears in that language.
   * currencyCode `string`: Only countries supporting this currency
+  * asciiMode `boolean`: Display results using ASCII characters
+  * languageCode `string`: Display results in this language
   * limit `integer`: The maximum number of results to retrieve
   * offset `integer`: The zero-ary offset index into the results